 Arrhythmias are named and categorized based on three points:

-- rate (too slow or too fast)
+- rate (whether it’s too slow or too fast)

 Bradycardia is a slow heartbeat.
-It is defined as a resting heart rate of fewer than 60 beats per minute.
-Slow heart rate might mean your heart isn’t beating frequently enough to ensure adequate blood flow throughout your body.
-Types of bradycardia include:
+It’s defined as a resting heart rate of fewer than 60 beats per minute.
+Not all bradycardias are a problem.
+Athletes and people who are physically fit often have bradycardias.
+Their resting heart rates may be fewer than 60 beats per minute because their hearts are more efficient and can pump adequate blood with fewer beats.
+However, a slow heart rate might mean your heart doesn’t beat frequently enough to ensure adequate blood flow throughout your body.

 AF primarily affects older people.
-Your risk of developing this arrhythmia increases past age 60, mostly due to the wear and aging an older heart experiences.
+Your risk of developing this arrhythmia increases past age 60, mostly due to the wear an older heart experiences.
 The chances of developing AF are also high if you have or have had high blood pressure or other heart problems.
 AF can be dangerous.
 If left untreated, it can lead to more serious conditions, such as stroke.

-Ventricular tachycardia (VT) is an arrhythmia that begins in the ventricles of the heart.
+Ventricular tachycardia: Ventricular tachycardia (VT) is an arrhythmia that begins in the ventricles of the heart.
 Most VT occurs in people who have had heart disease or heart-related problems, such as coronary artery disease or heart attack.
 VT is often caused by an electrical impulse traveling around a scarred part of the heart’s muscle.
 It can cause the ventricles to contract more than 200 times per minute.
-If left untreated, VT may increase your risk of developing more serious ventricular arrhythmias, such as ventricular fibrillation.
+If left untreated, VT may increase your risk of developing more serious ventricular arrhythmias, such as ventricular fibrillation (VF).

 Premature heartbeats may result in the feeling that your heart has skipped a beat.
 In reality, your normal heart rhythm has been interrupted by a too-soon beat, and you’re experiencing an extra beat between two normal heartbeats.